Struggling with timestamp column mismatch during DB migration using DMS

 ReplicationThere is a misalignmentNo misalignment

-In other words, if you perform full load + continuous replication as a DMS task, a timestamp-type time skew will always occur during one of the synchronization processes.
+In other words, if you perform full load + continuous replication as a DMS task, a timestamp-type time lag will always occur during one of the synchronization processes.

-I imagine this difference occurs because during full load, SQL Read refers to the actual updated values based on row, while during replication, Binlog Read refers to the actual updated values based on row.
+I imagine this difference occurs because during full load, SQL Read is used, and during replication, the actual updated values are referenced using ROW-based Binlog Read.

-When reading from SQL, the session Timezone depends on the DMS settings and is UTC by default, so if serverTimeZone is set, the value will be correct if you calculate the difference.
+When reading from SQL, the session timezone depends on the DMS settings and is UTC by default, so if serverTimeZone is set, the difference calculation will result in the correct value.

-During replication, the value including the timezone recorded in the binlog on the replica server is referenced, and by default the data is referenced and reflected as UTC+9, but if serverTimeZone is set, an additional 9 hours are added.
+During replication, the value including the timezone recorded in the Binlog on the replica server is referenced, and by default the data is referenced and reflected as UTC+9, but if serverTimeZone is set, it means that an additional 9 hours are added.

 I've come up with a few ways to solve this situation.